jbannick/hellokata-java/src/json/jackson/modularized/README.md

 http://central.maven.org/maven2/com/fasterxml/jackson/core/jackson-core/2.9.0/
 http://central.maven.org/maven2/com/fasterxml/jackson/core/jackson-annotations/2.9.0/
 http://central.maven.org/maven2/com/fasterxml/jackson/core/jackson-databind/2.9.0/

-Note: The databind JAR is treated here as an Automatic Module.
-The other two JARs are classpathed and considered the Unnamed Module.

 WARNING: Jackson's databind for versions 2.9.1 - 2.9.5 DOES NOT WORK here.
 Specifically, Java can not find the jackson.databind module.